 “I’m busy” has become the default response when we attempt to summarise how our lives are going.
-There are many reasons why we do this which are probably broad and interesting enough to fill another article, but perhaps the simplest explanation is that it is exactly how we all feel.
+There are many reasons why we do this which are probably broad and interesting enough to fill another article.
+Perhaps though, the simplest explanation is that it is exactly how we all feel.
 We are all so busy!

 You see, with the majority of knowledge based work, there is no clear end.
 There is always more to do, and we are usually juggling multiple initiatives at once.

 With our calendars so full and our days packed with so many competing priorities, we can’t possibly do everything, right?
 Something has to give, but what?
-Well, what we often find is that what tends to get neglected are those things that don’t come most naturally to us.
-These are commonly things that we know we should do, but because they are not our default behaviours, or we don’t really like them, they get put off for another day, or week, or month, or forever…
+What we often find is that what tends to get neglected are those things that don’t come most naturally to us.
+These are commonly things that we know we should do.
+But because they are not our default behaviours, or we don’t really like them, they get put off.

 These are things that don’t always come naturally.
 They want to do them, and know they should do them, but when time is tight other things that are more familiar and comfortable are placed at the front of the queue instead.